Skip to content

 The staging area for The Race of Gentlemen – Wildwood, New Jersey.

-The inaugural Race of Gentlemen was held in 2012 on the beach in Asbury Park, NJ, just days before Hurricane Sandy made landfall.
+The inaugural Race of Gentlemen was held in 2012 on the beach in Asbury Park, NJ, just days before Hurricane Sandy landed.
 After the inaugural TROG event in Asbury Park, Wildwood, New Jersey, became the event’s home.
 The move 100 miles south was necessary because Super Storm Sandy destroyed the Asbury park beach.

 New Jersey Racing History

 New Jersey has a storied tradition of beach racing, including an epic 1-mile beach race in Cape May during the summer of 1905.
-The exhibition featured the likes of Henry Ford, Louis Chevrolet and speed record holder Walter Christie.
+The exhibition featured the likes of Henry Ford, Louis Chevrolet, and speed record holder Walter Christie.
 At the time, the Cape May beach was deemed the “finest racing beach” in the world.

 August 25, 1905 – Cape May, New Jersey.